jmriosal/peft-sparta/README.md

 ```
 where a label of 0 represents *negative* sentiment and a label of 1 *positive*.

-We evaluate the performance of the model on this labeled dataset as follows, after putting each sentence within a dictionary with a key named 'sentence' so they can be consumed by the *input_template*.
+We evaluate the performance of the model on this labeled dataset as follows.
+We will need to put each sentence within a dictionary with a key named 'sentence' for the model with the *input_template*, so the sentences can be consumed by it accordingly.

 ```pyhton
 test_sentences = [{'sentence': sent} for sent in test_sentences] # for the model with input_template